 Answer: Heating timber floors is usually not a problem.
 Most floor surfaces can have under floor heating though some surfaces, such as timber floors, may have to have the heating level limited to comply with your flooring manufacturer’s specifications and ensure that the floor is not adversely affected.
 When properly temperature controlled through floor and air sensing, a well-insulated room will provide an effective heating system.

-MYTH: Air conditioning is the best
+MYTH: Air duct heating is the best

 MYTH: Anyone can install hydronic heating